dyno-might/dyno-might.github.io/_posts/2025-06-30-scribbles.md

 * How does data + compute + algorithmic progress translate into improvements on the METR metrics?
 * How long will those trends hold?
 How do all those things interact with each other?
 How do they interact with AI progress itself.

 In principle, that makes a lot of sense.
-Some people predict a future where compute keeps getting cheaper [pretty slowly](https://ourworldindata.org/grapher/gpu-price-performance) and we run out of data and new algorithmic ideas and theoretical metrics stop translating to real-world performance and investment drops off and everything slows down.
-Other people predict a future where GPUs accelerate and we keep finding better algorithms and AI grows the economy so quickly that investment increases and everything spirals into a singularity.
+Some people predict a future where compute keeps getting cheaper [pretty slowly](https://ourworldindata.org/grapher/gpu-price-performance) and we run out of data and new algorithmic ideas and loss functions stop translating to real-world performance and investment drops off and everything slows down.
+Other people predict a future where GPUs accelerate and we keep finding better algorithms and AI grows the economy so quickly that AI investment increases forever and we spiral into a singularity.
 In between those extremes are many other scenarios.
 A formal model could churn through all of them much better than a human brain.

 But the AI 2027 forecast is not like that.
 It doesn't have separate variables for compute / money / algorithmic progress.
 It (basically) just models the best METR score per year.

 That's not *bad*, exactly.
 But I must admit that I don't quite see the point of a formal mathematical model in this case.
 It's (basically) just forecasting how quickly a single variable goes up on a graph.
-The model doesn't reflect any firm knowledge about subtle behavior of the variable other than that the curve goes up.
+The model doesn't reflect any firm knowledge about subtle behavior other than that the curve will probably go up.

 In a way, I think this makes the AI 2027 forecast seem *weaker* than it actually is.
 Math is hard.
 There are lots of technicalities to argue with.
-But their broader point doesn't *need* any math.
-Say you accept their argument that 80% success on the METR measurement at tasks that take humans 1 month / 1 year / 10 years means that AGI is imminent.
+But their broader point doesn't need math.
+Say you accept their premise that 80% success on tasks that take humans 1 year means that AGI is imminent.
 Then you should believe AGI is around the corner *unless those dots slow down*.
-An argument that their math is flawed doesn't imply that the dots are going to stop going up!
+An argument that their math is flawed doesn't imply that the dots are going to stop going up.

 ## Scribble-based forecasting